 A Walk in the Park: 10 Manila Parks to Visit

-Need fresh alternatives when most establishments are closed this week?
+Need fresh alternatives to your weekend hangouts?
 Discover these pockets of green around the metro and go natural.

 AYALA TRIANGLE GARDENS

 The newest attraction in Makati is surprisingly not a shopping mall, but a 20,000 square meter-park right behind the Philippine Stock Exchange building, where the busy streets of Ayala Avenue, Paseo de Roxas and Makati Avenue converge.
 A project of Ayala Land’s Innovation and Design Group, this spacious park gives Makati’s pedestrians and commuters a chance to take in their surroundings as early as 6 a.m. all the way to 10 p.m.
 Park-goers can also sit under the trees with their laptops and take advantage of free WiFi.

 The park’s formal opening in November featured a lights and sounds show fit for the Christmas season.
 Abstract sculptures by Ovvian Castrillo-Hill also add touches of color and surprise to the wide expanse of greens and slabs of stone benches.
 Pets are more than welcome, but just make sure you clean up after them and throw everything in the pet waste cans located in a number of areas around the park.
 Entrance is free.

 More commonly known for its weekend market held every Saturday since 2004, this quiet square in Makati is a breath of fresh air on any given day of the week.
 It is also the home of Art in the Park, a bi-annual event that started four years ago, and was first held to coincide with the second anniversary of the weekend market.